 Key Takeaways

-- Google released MedGemma 1.5 on April 8, 2026, showing an 11% improvement in 3D MRI classification accuracy over the prior version.
+- Google released MedGemma 1.5 on January 12, 2026, showing roughly a 14-percentage-point improvement in MRI disease-finding classification accuracy—from about 51% to 65%—over the prior version.

-- The model now supports anatomical localization (marking exactly where abnormalities are) and multi-timepoint analysis (comparing scans across time to track disease progression).
+- The model now supports anatomical localization (marking exactly where abnormalities are) and multi-timepoint analysis across multiple modalities, including MRI, CT and chest X-ray, enabling clinicians to track disease progression over time.

 - At 4 billion parameters, MedGemma is significantly smaller than frontier medical AI models, making it deployable in resource-constrained healthcare settings like rural hospitals.